buildmotion/monorepos-unleashed/presentation/architecture_blueprint.md

 ---

 ## Introduction
-- Brief overview of the importance of architecture in web application development.
+- Brief overview of the importance be of architecture in web application development.
+  - expertise
+  - essentials
+  - execution
 - Outline the goals of the talk.

 ---